The Spa in Me

 Since its creation, The Spa in Me, L.L.C., has stressed the importance of a woman's wellbeing and community.
 And, in order to forge a sustainable pathway to societal change, it's more important than ever to recognize the need for female activists and volunteers to heal and to rest.

 To help women commit to the personal evolution that is needed to help them continue making a difference in the world, The Spa in Me, L.L.C., is launching an annual Change Maker program to celebrate a total of six women who actively volunteer for nonprofit organizations in Tyler, Texas, and Austin, Texas.
-One Change Maker will be named each month from September 2021 - February 2022, and awarded a gift certificate to receive a soothing facial at a local spa.
-Each year the criteria will change.
+The six changemakers will be named in January 2022, and awarded a gift certificate to receive a soothing facial at a local spa.

-This year, starting in September 2021, and ending in February 2022, help The Spa in Me, L.L.C. name three black women currently living and volunteering for a nonprofit organization in Tyler, Texas, and three black women currently living and volunteering for a nonprofit organization in Austin, Texas, to The Change Maker Program.
+This year, starting in September 2021, and ending on December 2022, help The Spa in Me, L.L.C. name three black women currently volunteering for a nonprofit organization in Tyler, Texas, and three black women currently volunteering for a nonprofit organization in Austin, Texas, to The Change Maker Program.
 For generations, black women have lived in a constant state of survival mode for themselves, their families, and their communities.
-Despite their own state of exhaustion, they continuously volunteer for nonprofit organizations to make the world a better place, and we want to celebrate and honor them for the impact they are making with a day of rest by sending them to a local spa.
+Despite their own state of exhaustion, they continuously volunteer for nonprofit organizations to make the world a better place.
+We want to celebrate and honor them for the impact they are making with a day of rest by sending them to a local spa.

 All you have to do is email your nominations to email@example.com starting in September 2021 and provide the following information.
 You can also nominate yourself.

-The contact information for the nominee (Please provide the email address, telephone number, and address with a zip code)
+3) The contact information for the nominee (Please provide the email address, telephone number, and address with a zip code);

-At the end of each month, The Spa in Me's Change Maker Committee members will choose the Change Maker of the month. \
+In January 2022, The Spa in Me's Change Maker Committee members will choose the Change Maker of the month.

-The September 2021 - February 2022 Change Maker Committee members are as follows Lorna Winston-Blanks, Shaunda Clarke, and Yavonne Martinez.
+The September 2021 - January 2022 Change Maker Committee members are Lorna Winston-Blanks, Shaunda Clarke, and Yavonne Martinez.
 You can learn about these trailblazers by reading their bios.

 After spending over 20 years in public and industry accounting in various leadership roles, Lorna currently spends her days releasing her energy into entrepreneurial ventures, volunteer leadership, and relationship building.
 She is the Chief Strategy Connector and founder of the CPA firm, Winston Blanks Advisory, PLLC, CEO of her publishing company, and is President of the Dallas Fort Worth Chapter of the Institute of Management Accountants.
 When she is not advising accounting clients or writing technical articles, prose, and blog posts for businesses, Lorna can most likely be found creatively writing prose, poetry, and lyrics for her recording group, All Conscious.